merce-fra/Reliable-VFL-in-5G-Core-NW-Arch/README.md

 ## Reference

-If you find this work useful in your research, please consider citing our related paper:
+If you find this work useful in your research,  consider citing our related paper:
 ```
 @misc{mestoukirdi2025reliableverticalfederatedlearning,
       title={Reliable Vertical Federated Learning in 5G Core Network Architecture},